The Broadway Melody: Sequels

-Three more movies were later made by MGM with similar titles, Broadway Melody of 1936, Broadway Melody of 1938, and Broadway Melody of 1940.
+MGM later made three more movies with similar titles: Broadway Melody of 1936, Broadway Melody of 1938, and Broadway Melody of 1940.
 Although not direct sequels in the traditional sense, they all had the same basic premise of a group of people putting on a show (the films also had recurring cast members playing different roles, most notably dancer Eleanor Powell who appeared in all three).

 The original movie was remade in 1940 as Two Girls on Broadway.
 Another Broadway Melody film was planned for 1943 (starring Gene Kelly and Eleanor Powell), but production was cancelled when Kelly was loaned to Columbia for Cover Girl (1944).
 Broadway Rhythm, a 1944 musical by MGM, was originally to have been titled Broadway Melody of 1944.